 Stivarga (regorafenib) for Cancer Treatment: Side Effects & Dosage

 What is Stivarga and how does it work?
-Stivarga is a prescription medicine used to treat people with: colon or rectal cancer that has spread to other parts of the body and for which they have received previous treatment with certain chemotherapy medicines a rare stomach, bowel, or esophagus cancer called GIST (gastrointestinal stromal tumors) …
+Stivarga is a prescription medicine used to treat people with: colon or rectal cancer that has spread to other parts of the body and for which they have received previous treatment with certain chemotherapy medicines a rare stomach, bowel, or esophagus cancer called GIST (gastrointestinal stromal tumors) that cannot be treated with …

 Extreme and recurrent tiredness is one of the common symptoms of most types of cancers.
 Extreme and recurrent tiredness is one of the common symptoms of most types of cancers.
 Tiredness is usually considered a warning sign of cancer progressing.
 Tiredness related to cancers usually does not get better with adequate rest or sleep.
 Patients may appear exhausted with very …